Computer Requirements - Design

 The Department of Design in the College of Visual and Performing Arts at the University of Massachusetts Dartmouth uses Apple Mac computers for all of the media options: Digital Media, Graphic Design, Illustration, and Photography.
-Students are not required to purchase a laptop computer for their freshman year or for first-year studio courses.
-Beginning in the sophomore year, however, all design students are required to purchase a MacBook Pro laptop computer.
+Beginning Fall 2015 students are required to purchase a laptop computer for their freshman year for use in their first-year studio courses.
+All design students are required to purchase a MacBook Pro laptop computer.

 Design majors will have a number of classes in the CVPA Media Lab.
 The lab contains a number of desktop computers that are used for classroom instruction and for homework.
 The lab is typically open from 9:00 till 11:00 seven days a week.
 Yet, the lab may not always be available for students to finish homework assignments.
 The laptop requirement insures that all students will be able to work on assignments outside of the classroom or lab.

 Students wishing to configure personal computers should follow these guidelines:

 In all cases it is recommended that students purchase the largest screen size that can be afforded, 15” or larger.